 "WE believe that by integrating and respecting our Schelangen (way of life) and the Western science/STEAM curricula, there will be inter-generational indigenous education on the ecological health issues of the past, present and future, therefore creating a resurgence of the Keepers of the Tradition and Protectors of the Circle of Life or the next generation of historians and conservationists."

-WIHS is also strategic partners with Animals As Natural Therapy.
+WIHS is strategic partners with Animals As Natural Therapy.
 Animals as Natural Therapy (ANT) offers healing mental health programs for at-risk youth, veterans, & elders.
 Our programs are based on the knowledge that animals can teach important life skills, such as: respect for self and others, healthy boundaries, self-management, empathy, and clear communication.